WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 ## Langevin diffusion

-Suppose we are interested in the convergence of the following stochastic differential equation
+Suppose we are interested in the convergence of the stochastic differential equation

 $dx_t = -\nabla U(x_t)dt + \sqrt{2}dW_t$,